 Procedure and Techniques Course

 Students learn about the embalming process though practical experience in embalming.
 Students practice all the technical aspects of embalming, along with the procedures and methods used in the process.
 It also teaches students pre- and post-embalming procedures.
-Procedures and techniques is an advanced course.

 Advanced Procedures Course